thuang288/Basic-Planet-Website/README.md

-# Basic-Website
+# Basic-Website (In Progress)
-Basic website for a school assignment
+Basic website for a school assignment using HTML and Bootstrap

 How to see site
 1. Clone repository